China’s Development Strategy

 There is an important exception.
 AI development.
 The chain of ASML, TSMC, and Nvidia dominate the design and production of the world’s most advanced chips.
 Both countries are building new data centers but American data centers and foreign centers using Nvidia chips will contain the most advanced chips and supporting technology.
 China’s current strategy is a “work-around;” use massive amounts of less-powerful chips and concentrate on AI applications.

-China will have to deal with internal, domestic problems.
-The long-term problem will be the large decline in population, especially the shrinking of the working age cohort.
+The long-term problem will be the decline in population, especially the shrinking of the working age cohort.
 China is not adequately supporting its large and growing older population.
-Pensions are low and health care facilities outside of Beijing and Shanghai are inferior.
-One possible type of improvement is a massive use of telemedicine, taking advantage of China’s huge telecom companies and possibly incorporating AI chatbots.
-Chinese pharmaceutical companies have become a major source of new drug discovery.
+Pensions are low and health care facilities outside of Beijing and Shanghai are inadequate.
+One possible solution is a massive use of telemedicine, taking advantage of China’s huge telecom companies and incorporating AI chatbots.
+Chinese pharmaceutical companies have become a major source of new drug discovery, another industry driven by a huge aging population.

 This essay is based on data and analysis in the following essays: